prathamVaidya/supercode-tinymce-plugin/README.md

 3. Make changes to your code as needed, utilizing the features provided by Supercode.
 4. Click again on the Supercode Toggle button or press escape or use Ctrl+Space shortcut to switch back to visual editing.

+## Using Modal Dialog box

+Supercode uses [Custom View](https://www.tiny.cloud/docs/tinymce/latest/custom-view/) to view source code in tinymce editor itself.
+This Custom View is not supported on older version `<=v5` and in `inline` mode.
+A modal dialog is used as a fallback in case `Custom Views` is not available or `fallbackModal` is set to `true`.

+This modal can be customized using following modal related options like `fallbackModal`, `modalPrimaryColor`, `modalSecondaryColor`, `dark`.

 ## Using as a Markdown Editor